-- Over 50,000 FLSA lawsuits filed nationwide since 2000. - Claims under the FLSA have surpassed race and gender class actions in recent years. - Easy claims for employees and plaintiff's attorneys to bring, but very costly for employers!
+- Over 50,000 FLSA lawsuits filed nationwide since 2000. - Since 1991 the number of FLSA lawsuits has increased by 514%. - 8,148 FLSA lawsuits filed in 2012 alone. - Claims under the FLSA have surpassed race and gender class actions in recent years. - In 2012 most targeted industries were accommodations and food services, manufacturing, construction, and other services. - Easy claims for employees and plaintiff's attorneys to bring, but very costly for employers!